 I have been making an unofficial list of the world’s most commonly used writing axioms, and I’m pretty sure in media res needs to be on there.
 In media res means “in the middle of things.”

 What is in media res?

 So far, so good.
-In the last twenty years, however, in media res has taken on a much narrower definition.
-Now it means something like: Choose a scene from the middle of your narrative (when approached in a chronological sense), then spend the next chunk of the story leading up to it again until the reader can figure out just exactly what the first scene meant after all.
+In the past twenty years, however, in media res has taken on a much narrower definition.
+Now, it means something like, “Start with a scene from the middle of your narrative (chronologically speaking); then spend the next chunk of the story leading up to it again until the reader can figure out exactly what the first scene meant after all.”

-In media res was originally used as a tool for selection.
-It helped Greek playwrights figure out where to begin their narrative.
+In media res was originally used as a tool to help Greek playwrights figure out where to begin their narrative.
 Presenting a scene first indicates its importance to the whole, just as deciding which scene will come last indicates the dramatist’s moral intent through the fate of the characters.

-But the dramatist did not go back and fill in the details of what happened previously.
+But the dramatists did not go back and fill in the details of what had happened previously.
 They assumed that the audience would already have this information (which battle had been fought, who had been the victor, what situation these characters found themselves in, etc.).

 Where in media res goes wrong

-By contrast, today’s writer who begins in media res starts us off with a lone, out-of-sequence scene.
-Then what can amount to half the book is told in essence as a flashback.
-Readers can find this disconcerting because, basically, we forget about the scene that started everything off.
-We may harbor a mild curiosity as to why that scene has been given such special placement and when it might recur.
+By contrast, today’s writer who begins in media res starts us off with a lone, out-of-sequence scene, then tells us a flashback, in essence, for what can amount to half the book.
+Readers can find this approach disconcerting because, basically, we forget about the scene that started everything off.
+At best, we may harbor a mild curiosity about why the author has given that scene such special placement and when it might recur.